Entanglement distribution over 155 km metropolitan fiber using a CMOS-compatible silicon chip: METHODS

 To select the optimal wavelengths for the highest CAR and entangled photon quality, a 1550.12 nm CW laser is employed to unidirectional pumping for the same chip used in the entanglement generation experiment.
 The generated photon pairs, signal and idler, were spectrally broad due to the nature of phase matching in silicon.
 Two 0.8 nm bandwidth filters with central wavelength symmetrical about the pump are installed to scan the pair generation rate across different wavelength channels.

 As illustrated in Fig.~\ref{selectwl}.(a), the raw photon coincidence rate was highest when the signal and idler wavelengths were closest to the pump wavelength, indicating that phase matching was most efficient at shorter detunings from the pump.
-However, this increased photon pair generation does not directly translate into a higher CAR, as shown in Fig.~\ref{selectwl}.(b), where the CAR peaks approximately 10 nm away from the pump wavelength.
+However, this increased photon pair generation does not directly translate into a higher CAR, as shown in Fig.~\ref{selectwl}.(b), where the CAR peaks approximately 10~nm away from the pump wavelength.
 This discrepancy can be explained by the balance between photon pair generation and system noise.
+The error bars in Fig.~\ref{selectwl}(a,b) represent uncertainties estimated from Poisson statistics and DWDM connector insertion loss variations.
 While photon pairs are generated more efficiently near the pump wavelength, the proximity of the signal and idler to the pump results in less effective rejection of residual pump photons as shown in Fig.~\ref{selectwl}.(c).
 These residual pump photons contribute to accidental coincidences, lowering the CAR.
 On the other hand, when the signal and idler photons are too far from the pump, the SFWM process itself becomes less efficient, reducing the photon pair generation rate and thereby lowering the CAR due to the lower coincidence rate.
 The observed peak in CAR at a 10 nm separation from the pump wavelength results from the optimal trade-off between reducing system noise and maintaining sufficient photon pair generation.